likith-116/Gym-management/README.md

 This project is open source and available under the MIT License.

 ## Contact
-For any queries or support, please contact the project maintainer.
+For any queries or support, please contact likithyadav14@gmail.com